MatthiasKainer/contracts4components/readme.md

 > <span style="color:red;font-weight:bold;">NOTE:</span> This project is a proof of concept and provides an example of how one could do something like this.
 > It is not complete, does not handle other cases than the ones shown in the example and I'm currently not planning to extend it

-This example does not support any frameworks, only plain HTMLElements.
+This example supports only dom and react test framework at the moment.

 The idea is to bring contract tests to the frontend world.